vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 Final test if Guard is really worth all the effort.
 Open `app/views/home/show.html.erb`, edit it to add your heart's content and save it.

 **Voilà!** By the time you go back to the browser, it should already have the new content.
+Now's the time you lose yourself in changing styles and watching them appear on the screen as you hit `save`!

 ![GIF of LiveReload]